ursci/hikagefinder-server/README.md

 ```

 ### how to start the API server
-See above secton.
+See above sectin.
 Changes on your code will be applied automatically on the docker container without rebuilding or restarting.

 ### how to run linter
 On this repository, the Gitlab CI has been enabled.
 When you push a commit on this repository, the CI checks code format automatically.
 If your code doesn't follow the code formatting rule, the CI will send a error to you.
 Before pushing the commits, you can re-format the codes with linter.